Exploring Parameter-Efficient Fine-Tuning to Enable Foundation Models in Federated Learning: Experiments

-Still, the tight restriction on head-tuning is perhaps a bit too far, as the accuracy on both datasets is still low overall.
+Still, the tight restriction on head-tuning is perhaps a bit too far, as the accuracy on all datasets is still low overall.
 Between the two extremes of head-tuning and full fine-tuning, FedPEFT approaches may be able to suitably adapt the upstream representations without excessively damaging them.
 Specifically, FedPEFT-Bias operates with parameter-level control for each parameter pair containing weight and bias terms.
-The representation can then preserve the high-level semantics by freezing the weight term (maintaining the direction in feature space) and still adapting via the bias term (shifting in the feature space).
-FedPEFT-Adapter and FedPEFT-Prompt have slightly different mechanisms (layer-level), controlling of the backbone by transforming the intermediate hidden representations via adapters and prompts.
-Of these approaches, FedPEFT-Prompt is the most stable under domain gap, surpassing full fine-tuning by ~2.4\% on PCam.
-Overall, we hypothesize that more fine-tuning freedom will be better when the domain gap is minor, but moderate fine-tuning is needed to maintain, as well as control, the high-level semantics when the domain gap is large.
+The representation can then preserve the high-level semantics by freezing the weight term (maintaining the direction in the feature space) and still adapting via the bias term (shifting in the feature space).
+FedPEFT-Adapter and FedPEFT-Prompt have slightly different mechanisms, controlling the backbone by transforming the intermediate hidden representations via adapters and prompts.
+Specifically, FedPEFT-Prompt adds additional hidden states before the original hidden states without changing the original representation, while FedPEFT-Adapter transforms hidden states into a new space.
+Consequently, FedPEFT-Prompt shows stronger robustness in handling larger domain gaps than FedPEFT-Adapter.
+Of these approaches, FedPEFT-Prompt is the most stable under the domain gap, surpassing full fine-tuning by ~1.1\% on PCam.
+Overall, we hypothesize that \textbf{more fine-tuning freedom will be better when the domain gap is minor, but moderate fine-tuning is needed to maintain, as well as control, the high-level semantics when the domain gap is large}. \textbf{Capability with Different FL Settings.} In application scenarios, the setting of federated learning can vary substantially.
+It is important to show the capability to maintain high performance in diverse settings.
+We present results for all approaches with different client availability ratios and data distributions in Table~\ref{tab:all} and draw the following conclusions from the experiments:

+First, we see that \textbf{fine-tuning the pre-trained model shows a significant improvement over training from scratch}, especially in heterogeneous scenarios.
+This finding is in agreement with other very recent works~\cite{chen_pre-training_2022, nguyen_where_2022}, which note the stabilization effect of pre-trained initialization in federated optimization.
+When only fine-tuning the head, the performance is still much better than training the entire model from scratch but remains low in comparison to other methods across all settings.
+We again find that head-tuning simply lacks adaptation ability, holding too closely to the upstream representation.

+On the other hand, we find that \textbf{FedPEFT achieves comparable results ($\mathbf{\ge 95\%}$) to full fine-tuning with less than 0.3\% of the trainable parameters.} This ability to maintain accuracy performance in various scenarios is crucial for FL, as oftentimes, the exact setting and distributions are not known ahead of time.
+Meanwhile, for inter-prototype comparison, we find that \textbf{FedPEFT-Bias outperforms other prototypes in almost all settings in the image domain, while FedPEFT-Prompt shows leading performance among all prototypes in the video domain.} This provides guidance in application to choose the prototype.